IconTheGreat/IconTheGreat.github.io/README.md

 profile_picture = "assets/img/xeniria.png"  # Place your image in the "assets/img/" directory and update the reference here, or provide the URL of your Twitter profile picture base_url = "https://yourdomain.com"  # The full URL where your site is hosted (used for sitemap.xml and SEO metadata).
 Example: "https://0xh4ty.github.io" or "https://myblog.com"

+# Optional: specify a dedicated OG image (1200x630 recommended) for better link previews on Twitter, Telegram, Discord, etc.
+# If not specified, the profile_picture will be used as the fallback OG image.
+# og_image = "assets/img/og-default.png"

 # Navigation Links
 [links]
 github = "#Your_Github_Link"  # Replace with your GitHub profile link (e.g., "https://github.com/yourusername")